krlmlr/actions-sync/README.md

 Branches that start with `main` are special.
 Also, branches that don't have a slash in their name are not synchronized with repositories.

+### Is it safe?

+This repository never performs force-push or delete actions to remote repositories.
+Workflows in remote repositories will contain a history of all changes that came from the central repository.

+### Example

 > Example: I maintain [r-dbi/DBI](https://github.com/r-dbi/DBI), [r-dbi/RKazam](https://github.com/r-dbi/RKazam) and [r-lib/rprojroot](https://github.com/r-lib/rprojroot), among other projects.
 > This repository has branches: